ebzzry/ebzzry.github.io/fkd/en/fallacies.md

 that position must be true.
 The basic idea is that a claim must be accepted as true on the grounds that people are favorable towards that claim.

->“The survey shows that most people are going to vote Juan for president.
+>“Most of the posts that I see on Fazebook are supporting Inel for presidency.
 Their choice must be
 >correct.
-I’m going to vote for him, too.”
+I’m going to vote for her, too.”

-This happens when a person believes a claim on superficial bases.
-This usually happens due to biases.
-A choice is made not due to technical merits, but due to prejudices.
+This happens when a person believes something just because it is popular within a certain set of parameters.
+Another way to describe this fallacy is that it is the mentality of the herd.
+Safety in numbers.

 <a name="nature">Appeal to nature</a>